inferno-framework/inferno-framework.github.io/docs/getting-started/index.md

 1. Run the `./run.sh` script to start Inferno.
 - Navigate to `http://localhost` to access Inferno and run test suites.
-- Navigate to `http://localhost/validator` to access a standalone validator that can be used to validate individual FHIR resources.

 ### Next Steps